Anon-ICSE/ICSE-2024-ONNX/README.md

 The following tables repeated in the `Theme1` and `Theme2` folders for your convience.

-We use the external [HFTorrent dataset](https://zenodo.org/record/7556031).
+We use the external [HFTorrent dataset](https://zenodo.org/record/7556031) version 1.0.0.

 ## Theme 1 - Index
 |Data|Data Description|